 6. Watch the sunrise from a dock or from your own back porch.
 As morning breaks, you can practically feel the possibility in a new day.

 7. Go out for milkshakes or dipped cones at the local Tastee Freeze.
+Satisfy your summer sweet tooth!

 8. Visit the library.
 If you don’t have a library card, get one.
 Check out a stack of books and start your summer reading.
-Many libraries have book clubs and discussion group.
+Many libraries have book clubs and discussion groups.
 Join one.
 Arkansas is fortunate to have three open Carnegie Libraries and numerous Little Free Libraries across the state.
 Consider donating to one.

 10. Pick Your Own.
 Blueberries or Peaches.
 Cucumbers or Watermelon.
 Rhubarb or Blackberries.
 If it is grown in Arkansas, odds are good you can drive a few miles and pick your own.
 Once home, whip up something fresh and yummy knowing you helped a local farmer.
 Click HERE for more information.